 - 1. The Bible is silent relative to redemption's being greater than creation.
-Who knows that it is? - 2.
+Who knows that it is? p.
+12, Para.
+2, [GM]. - 2.
 The Bible is silent as to the observance of a day to commemorate redemption.
-Who knows that a day should be kept for that purpose? - 3.
-We have in the Lord's supper, and baptism, memorials of the two great events in the history of the Redeemer's work for man.
-These are appropriate. - 4.
-There is no fitness in keeping a day of weekly repose to commemorate the agonies of the crucifixion of Christ, or the activities of the morning of his resurrection. - 5.
-But if a day of the week should be kept, to celebrate man's redemption, which should it be? the day on which he shed his blood for our sins? the day on which he rose for our justification or the day on which he ascended to the Father, to intercede for sinners?
+Who knows that a day should be kept for that purpose? p.
+12, Para.
+3, [GM]. - 3.
+We have, in the Lord's Supper, and baptism, memorials of the two great events in the history of the Redeemer's work for man.
+These are appropriate. p.
+12, Para.
+4, [GM]. - 4.
+There is no fitness in keeping a day of weekly repose to commemorate the agonies of the crucifixion of Christ, or the activities of the morning of his resurrection. p.
+12, Para.
+5, [GM]. - 5.
+But if a day of the week should be kept to celebrate man's redemption, which should it be? the day on which he shed his blood for our sins? the day on which he rose for justification? of the day on which he ascended to the Father, to intercede for sinners?
 The day of the crucifixion, when the greatest event for man's redemption occurred, has the first claim.
 The apostle does not say that we have redemption through the resurrection; but he does say, "We have redemption through his blood."
 Eph.
 1:7.
-Now if a day should be kept to celebrate redemption, should it not be the day on which he shed his blood?
-Redemption is not completed; but in the Lord's Supper and baptism are two memorials of the greatest events that have occurred in connection with this work for man.
+Now if a day should be kept to celebrate redemption, should it not the the day on which he shed his blood?
+Redemption is not completed; but in the Lord's Supper and baptism, are two memorials of the greatest events that have occurred in connection with this work for man.
 Neither of these are weekly memorials.
-Baptism may be received by the believer on any day of the week; and it is said of the emblems of the broken body and shed blood of the Son of God, without reference to any particular day, "As often as ye eat this bread and drink this cup, ye do show the Lord's death till he come."
-1Cor.
+Baptism may be received by the believer on any day of the week; and it is said of the emblems of the broken body and shed blood of the Son of God, without reference to any particular day, "As often as ye eat this bread and drink this up, ye do show the Lord's death till he come."
+1 Cor.
 11:26.
-These memorials point back to the death, burial, and resurrection, of Jesus Christ.
+The memorials point back to the death, burial, resurrection of Jesus Christ.
 God's great memorial points back to the day of his rest.
 And why not let all these remain, answering the purpose for which they were instituted?
 Why should the work of creation be lost sight of in the work of redemption?
 Why not celebrate both here?
-Both are equally remembered hereafter.
-It is said of the redeemed: - before the throne, saying, Thou art worthy, O Lord, to receive glory, and honor, and power; for thou hast created all things, and for thy pleasure they are and were created."
+Both are equally remembered hereafter. it is said of the redeemed:- p.
+12, Para.
+6, [GM].

+"And they sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof; for thou wast slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation."
+Rev. 5:9.
+The same also "cast their crowns before the throne, saying, Thou are worthy, O Lord, to receive glory, and honor, and power; for thou has created all things, and for thy pleasure they are and were created."
 Rev. 4:10,11.
 Here the redeemed are represented as ascribing praise to both the Creator and the Redeemer.
 And again, every created intelligence in the universe, in joyful sympathy with man in view of his redemption, is represented in chap.
-5:13, as ascribing "blessing, and honor, and glory, and power, unto Him that sitteth upon the throne [the Creator], and unto the Lamb [the Redeemer], forever and ever."
+5:13 as ascribing "blessing, and honor, and glory, and power, unto Him that sitteth upon the throne and unto the Lamb, forever and ever." p.
+13, Para.
+1, [GM].